This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your brain.
-An MRI may show aqueductal stenosis, tumors, or cysts.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- A CT or MRI may show bleeding, extra fluid, or blockage.
+You may be given contrast liquid to help your brain show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Lumbar drainage: Caregivers use a needle to insert a catheter (tube) to drain CSF from around your spine for up to 5 days.
-This test is done to see if surgery to drain CSF fluid would relieve your signs and symptoms.
+- Lumbar drainage is a procedure used to drain CSF fluid to see if your symptoms get better.
+Healthcare providers use a needle to insert a catheter (tube) to drain CSF from around your spine for up to 5 days.
 You must stay in the hospital during this test.

-- Intracranial pressure monitoring: This is also called ICP monitoring.
+- Intracranial pressure (ICP) monitoring measures the pressure inside your skull.
 A small tube is put through your skull.
 The other end is connected to a monitor.
-Caregivers use ICP monitoring to keep an ongoing measurement of the pressure inside your skull.

-- Cisternography: Caregivers inject a tracer (radioactive substance) around your spine to watch how CSF moves through your brain and spinal canal for 1 to 3 days.
+- Cisternography is a test to watch how CSF moves through your brain and spinal canal.
+The test takes 1 to 3 days.